MindscapeHQ/raygun4java/development.md

       ```bash
       mvn release:prepare
       ```
-    - You may be prompted for our GPG passphrase again.
     - This will ask you for the release version, tag name, and next development version, which you can likely leave as-is.
 Make sure the release version doesn't contain `-SNAPSHOT`.
 It will then make changes to the POMs and commit/tag them in Git.

 2. **Perform the release**: